Samir Kuntar: Reception in Lebanon

 Upon Kuntar's arrival at Beirut Airport, along with four other freed Lebanese prisoners, he was officially received by the Lebanese President Michel Sleiman, Prime Minister Fuad Saniora, Speaker of the Parliament of Lebanon Nabih Berri, some Lebanese members of Parliament, and Muslim and Christian clerics.

 Hezbollah arranged a public celebration in Dahieh (their stronghold in Beirut), where Hassan Nasrallah gave a welcoming speech to Kuntar.

 On 17 July 2008, Kuntar visited the tomb of Imad Mughniyeh.
 Later that day, a homecoming function was organized in Kuntar's native village of Aabey, southeast of Beirut.
 The ceremony was addressed by Progressive Socialist Party leader Walid Jumblatt and the Labour Minister and Hezbollah official, Mohammad Fneish.

 On 19 July 2008, Al Jazeera TV broadcast a program from Lebanon about Kuntar's welcoming festivities.
 In it, the head of Al Jazeera's Beirut office, Ghassan bin Jiddo, praised Kuntar, calling him a "pan-Arab hero", and organized a birthday party for him.
 In response, Israel's Government Press Office (GPO) threatened to boycott the satellite channel unless it apologized.
 A few days later, Al Jazeera's director general, Khanfar Wadah, issued a statement admitting parts of the program had violated the station's Code of Ethics, and ordered the channel's programming director to try to prevent a recurrence.

-In Syria

-On 24 November 2008, Kuntar visited Syria, where he met with President Bashar Assad.
-Assad awarded him the Syrian Order of Merit.
-Kuntar also visited Druze communities in the Syrian-controlled Golan Heights.
-At the ceasefire line with Israel, he used the opportunity to express solidarity with the Druze community in the Israeli-occupied Golan Heights: "President Bashar Assad has promised me that he will help you," Kuntar said.
-"I say to you, soon president Assad will fly the Syrian flag over the Golan."